How Monopoly Man Won The Internet

 Werner mugged and preened for the camera and somehow, in a week dominated by sad and distressing news, gave people what they didn't know they wanted: a delightful reprieve.

-Here's how Werner staged the viral protest — without getting kicked thrown out of the Capitol.
+Here is how Werner staged the viral protest — without getting kicked thrown out of the Capitol.

 Oh, yeah...— Bill Jacobs (@StarBoyBilly) October 4, 2017